 If you notice the following, stop the exercise and seek medical attention.

 - Extreme pain in the ear and neck

 Canalith Repositioning Procedures (CRP)

-CPR procedures /maneuvers help in management of Benign Paroxysmal Positional Vertigo (BPPV), which is a type of vertigo that results from detachment of otoconia from the utricle.
+CPR procedures /maneuvers help in the management of Benign Paroxysmal Positional Vertigo (BPPV), which is a type of vertigo that results from the detachment of otoconia from the utricle.
 Since the otoconia collect in semicircular canals, repositioning helps to move it back to the utricle, and thus reducing vestibular symptoms.
 Canalith repositioning maneuvers include: